lawrencefeng17/obsidian-hidden-hyperlinks/README.md

 - **Customizable Syntax**: Configure your own delimiters and separators
 - **Unobtrusive Notifications**: Get feedback when text is copied
 - **Theme-Aware Styling**: Adapts to your Obsidian theme
+- **Tooltip**: Show the hidden payload when hovering over the display text

 ## Usage